iizukanao/picam/INSTALL.md

 ## Install crosstool-ng

-First we need to install crosstool-ng on a powerful Linux machine (not Raspberry Pi) to be able to cross-compile ffmpeg.
+First we need to install crosstool-ng on a powerful Linux machine (not the Raspberry Pi) to be able to cross-compile ffmpeg.

     $ mkdir ~/pi
     $ cd ~/pi